 How To Test The Ford Mass Air Flow (MAF) Sensor

-Testing the Ford mass air flow (MAF) sensor on all of the Ford, Lincoln and Mercury cars and trucks is a very simple test that can be done without a scan tool.
+Testing the Ford Mass Air Flow (MAF) sensor on all Ford, Lincoln and Mercury cars and trucks is a very simple test that can be performed without a scan tool.
 All you need is a multimeter.
-I recommend using a digital multimeter but an analog multimeter can also be used.
+I recommend using a digital multimeter, but an analog multimeter can also be used.

-NOTE: There are several different Ford MAF sensors types.
-These come in either a black or light gray body and with 6 or 4 wires in the connector.
-Regardless of what color body the MAF sensor has or the amount of wires in the connector, they are all tested in the same way!
+NOTE: There are different types of Ford MAF sensors.
+These are available in either a black or light gray body and with 6 or 4 wires in the connector.
+No matter what body color the MAF sensor is or how many wires the connector has, they are all tested the same way!

 In Spanish You can find this tutorial in Spanish here: Cómo Probar El Sensor De Flujo De Aire (Sensor MAF) de Ford (at: autotecnico-online.com).